temporalio/documentation/docs/application-development-guide.md

 #### Handle Query

 Queries are handled by your Workflow.

-Do not include any logic that causes [Command](/workflows/#commands) generation within a Query handler (such as executing Activities). as this will lead to unexpected behavior.
+Don’t include any logic that causes [Command](/workflows/#commands) generation within a Query handler (such as executing Activities).
+As this will lead to unexpected behavior.

 <Tabs
 defaultValue="go"